-Personal injury collisions (PIC) (reported and taken from Police collision statistics)

-The site will have a PIC weighted score of at least five within 200m of the proposed VAS location over the preceding three years.
-This timescale aligns with that used for interventions in our Casualty Reduction programme.
-Only those collisions whose cause may be directly influenced by the installation of a VAS will be included in the PIC count for the site.
-The weighted score will be applied to collision severity as detailed below:
+1. Personal injury collisions (reported and taken from Police database) The site shall have a PIC score of at least 5 within a 200m radius of the proposed VAS location over the preceding 3 years.
+The weighted score should be applied to collision severity as detailed below: